neyralab/client-gateway/README.md

 1. file - current file that is supposed to be encrypted and updated
 2. dispatch - redux dispatch required for UI updates
 3. getFileContent - callback function that returns current file's content that is than chunked, encrypted and swapped
-4. firstEncodeExistingCallback - first dispatch callback that update the following information when swapping is started - handleEncryptFileError(undefined) uploadActions.uploadFile({ ...file, size: arrayBuffer.byteLength })
+4. encryptExistingFileCallback - first dispatch callback that update the following information when swapping is started - handleEncryptFileError(undefined) uploadActions.uploadFile({ ...file, size: arrayBuffer.byteLength })
     encryptExistingFile(true)
-5. secondEncodeExistingCallback - second dispatch callback that update the following information if any error occurs- remove progress from localStorage handleEncryptFileError(slug) encryptExistingFile(undefined)
+5. catchErrorCallback - second dispatch callback that update the following information if any error occurs- remove progress from localStorage handleEncryptFileError(slug) encryptExistingFile(undefined)
-6. thirdEncodeExistingCallback - updates file's 'isClientsideEncrypted' property to true
+6. updateFilePropertyCallback - updates file's 'isClientsideEncrypted' property to true
 7. getImagePreviewEffect - callback function that return current file thumbnail (image/video) to be generated on frontend and saved on /chunked/thumb/{slug}
-6. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
+8. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
-7. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
+9. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
-8. getProgressFromLSCallback - util that gets current progress percent from localStorage
-9. setProgressToLSCallback - util that sets current progress percent to localStorage
 10. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
 11. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed and for swapping chunks on /chunked/swap/{slug};